wavefrontHQ/opentelemetry-examples/python-example/README.md

 All that is left for us to do at this point is to visit [localhost](http://localhost) and refresh the page, triggering our app to generate and emit a trace of that transaction.
-When the trace data collected from the OpenTelemetry collector are ingested, you can examine them in the Tanzu Observability user interface.
+When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the Tanzu Observability user interface.

 ## Manual-Instrumentation

-Okay, automation is great, but eventually you are going to want to add detail.
-Spans are already decorated with standardized attributes, but once you’re settled in, you will want to start adding more detail.
-In some cases, you may want to augment the auto-instrumentation with manual instrumentation in your python code in order to collect more fine-grained trace data on specific pieces of your code.
+Okay, automation is great, but eventually we want to add detail.
+Spans are already decorated with standardized attributes, but once we’re settled in, we will start adding more detail.
+In some cases, we may want to augment the auto-instrumentation with manual instrumentation in our python code in order to collect more fine-grained trace data on specific pieces of our code.

 #### Prerequisite: Installing OpenTelemetry Components

 To ease this process, we have put all the dependencies in the [```requirements.txt```](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/python/requirements.txt) file.
-All you need to do is run the following command.
+All we need to do is run the following command.

 ```
 pip3 install -r requirements.txt
 ```

-#### Step 1: Instrument your application
+#### Step 1: Instrument application

 To keep things simple, we will create a basic “Hello World” application using Flask, please do refer an application [```server.py```](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/python/server.py).